Integrated Science Assessment (ISA) for Particulate Matter

 - Learn about the Particulate Matter Air Quality Standards

 Peer Reviewed Literature

-While working on the assessment of particulate matter (2018), EPA used the Health and Environmental Research Online (HERO) database to augment the underlying literature that supported the draft assessment.
+While working on the Integrated Science Assessment for Particulate Matter (2019), EPA used the Health and Environmental Research Online (HERO) database to augment the underlying literature that supported the draft assessment.

 HERO is a searchable database of more than 1.6 million scientific studies and other references used to develop EPA assessments aimed at understanding the health and environmental effects of pollutants and chemicals.